esteinig/sketchy/README.md

 > test.sssh.tsv
 ```

-The `Rust` pipeline can therefore be executed as:
+The `Rust` pipeline can be executed in one step, such as:

 ```bash
 cat test.fq | head -20000 \